liip/SEO-keywords-generator/README.md

 ```

 ### Keyword groups associated during keyword upload
-When uploading keyphrases to AWRCloud, keyword groups will automatically associated to uploaded keywords.
+When uploading keyphrases to AWRCloud, keyword groups will automatically be associated to uploaded keywords.

 The using the command

 ```
 kwgen upload-awr
 ```
-The following patterns will be created:
+The following groups will be created:

-- for each language of the associated with the keyword, a group 'lang_[LANGUAGE]' will be associated
+- for each pattern underlying a keyphrase, a group 'pattern_[PATTERN-NAME]' will be assigned
-- for each name of the pattern, a group 'pattern_[LANGUAGE]' will be associated
+- for each language associated with the keyphrase, a group 'lang_[LANGUAGE]' will be assigned
-- a group corresponding to the topics associated with the pattern will be associated.
-If the topics composing the pattern are : "service", "location", the groupe associated will be : "pattern_service-location"
+- a group corresponding to each placeholder associated with the pattern will be assigned.
+For example, if the placeholders composing the pattern are : "service", "location", the groupe associated will be : "pattern_service-location".

 ### Configuration